 Got multiple files you want to send?
 That would involve either repeating this process for each individual file or modifying Terminal entry appropriately.

-By ditching Terminal (and the zip file entirely) and sharing these materials with DocSend, you’ll be able to not only implement top-notch security measures (password protection, whitelisting, viewer verification—oh my!), but also track engagement with these materials.
-In other words, you’ll be able to keep your sensitive information under lock and key, while also making sure intended recipients—and only intended recipients—have received and opened your materials.
+By ditching Terminal and sharing these materials with DocSend, you’ll be able to not only implement top-notch security measures (password protection, whitelisting, viewer verification—oh my!), but also track engagement.

 In fact, if you’re looking to share a group of these files securely, and don’t want to deal with the hassle of creating individual links in DocSend, you can upload all your sensitive business documents into a virtual data room.
 With Data Rooms, you can share business-critical materials securely and intelligently—and at scale.